 - Graduate application materials may be obtained from the Office of Admissions, Daemen College.

 - Completed applications for admission should be returned to the Office of Admissions.
-Applications will be accepted on a rolling basis (Direct Entry Doctor of Physical Therapy Program – February 1 deadline.)
+Applications will be accepted on a rolling basis unless otherwise stated in departmental sections of this catalog.

 - To be complete the application must include all of the following: